LibrariesHacked/england-librarydata/README.md

 Public Libraries News ([PLN Link](http://www.publiclibrariesnews.com)) is the UK leading source for libraries news.
 This includes regular updates about changes, local news by authority, ideas, national news, and international news.

-This project aims at bringing these things together, along with latest tweets, to visualise the data all together.
+This project aims at bringing these things together, along with latest tweets and lots of other data, into a larger set of visualisations.

 ## Supporting technology